 It’s like a “normal” office, but it’s different.
-There’s people from other companies, something called “coworking” is going on and maybe even beer on tap.
+There’s people from other companies, something called “coworking” is going on and there might even be beer on tap.

 Since the earliest days of Desana, we’ve received lots of different questions from users about what they should be doing, how they should be behaving and even what they should be wearing.

-So we thought it might be handy to put the answers all in one place, just in case you had the same question too.
+So we thought it might be handy to put the answers all in one place, just in case you had the same questions too.

 What do I do when I arrive?

-Whether or not you are a Desana user, the first thing to do on your first day at a coworking space is to report to reception and let them know who you are.
+Whether or not you are a Desana user, the first thing to do when arriving at a coworking space is to report to reception and let them know who you are.

 Where do I sit?